 WeightedRandomSampler will sample the elements based on the pass weights.
 Note that you should provide a weight value for each sample in your Dataset.

 Now we created those sample weights then we’ll create our sampler and this is going to be our

 WeightedRandomSampler where we’ll send in the sample weights and the num sample which is going to equal the length of our data set.
 We can also specify replacement equals True or False.
 If we set it to false then we’ll only see that example once when we iterate through our entire dataset.

 When we’re dealing with an imbalanced dataset and we’re using Oversampling then we always want to use replacement equal True.

-By default, the WeightedRandomSampler will use replacement=True.
-In which case, the samples that would be in a batch would not necessarily be unique.
+replacement=True.
+In this case, the samples that would be in a batch would not necessarily be unique.

 trainDataset = torch.utils.data.TensorDataset(torch.FloatTensor(x_train), torch.LongTensor(y_train.astype(int))) validDataset = torch.utils.data.TensorDataset(torch.FloatTensor(x_test), torch.LongTensor(y_test.astype(int))) trainLoader = torch.utils.data.DataLoader(dataset = trainDataset, batch_size=batch_size, num_workers=1, sampler = sampler) testLoader = torch.utils.data.DataLoader(dataset = validDataset, batch_size=batch_size, shuffle=False, num_workers=1)